 The Herb Plant:

-Fenugreek is an annual and grows up to 16 inches tall.
-It has yellow-white flowers with a strong fragrance which bloom in May and June.
+Fenugreek is an annual that has yellow-white flowers with a strong fragrance.
+It blooms in May and June.

 The Flavor of Fenugreek: